 What Is a Market Research Focus Group?

-A focus group is a gathering of deliberately selected people who participate in a planned discussion that is intended to elicit consumer perceptions about a particular topic or area of interest in an environment that is non-threatening and receptive.
-The focus group is a collective on purpose.
-Unlike an interview, which usually occurs with an individual, the focus group method allows members of the group to interact and influence each other during the discussion and consideration of ideas and perspectives.
+A focus group is a gathering of deliberately selected people who participate in a planned discussion intended to elicit consumer perceptions about a particular topic or area of interest in an environment that is nonthreatening and receptive.
+Focus groups are a collective on purpose.
+Unlike interviews, which usually occurs with an individual, the focus groups allow members of a group to interact and influence each other during the discussion and consideration of ideas and perspectives.

-Focus group methods permit alternative ways of obtaining information from consumers without the common knee-jerk response to use a survey.
-Survey instruments tend to be looked at as scientific, particularly when they produce quantitative data, and so may be overused by those who lack confidence in other market research strategies.
+Focus group methods permit alternative ways of obtaining information from consumers without using a survey.
+Survey instruments tend to be viewed as scientific, particularly when they produce quantitative data, and so may be overused by those who lack confidence in other market research strategies.

-But focus groups have a distinct advantage over some other types of market research: they are flexible by design, capitalize on decision-makers ability to talk to their customers and their knowledge of their brand, product, or services.
-A good moderator who prepares well for the focus group will act as a proxy for the decision-makers.
+Focus groups have a distinct advantage over some other types of market research.
+They are flexible by design, capitalize on the ability of decision-makers to talk to their customers and their knowledge of their brands, products, or services.
+A good moderator who prepares well for a focus group will act as a proxy for the decision makers.

 Focus groups are conducted as part of a series in which the participants vary but the area of interest is constant.
 Conducting several focus groups can help smooth any irregular group differences, for instance, when a particular group simply does not warm to the topic or to the moderator (or even to each other).
 In addition, environmental variables that may or may not be apparent to the market researcher can impact the focus group outcomes.
 Ensuring that several focus groups are conducted is a straightforward way to avoid this type of "noise."

-- The quality of the focus group outcomes depends on the discussion.
-If focus group participants become annoyed or intimidated by an upscale apparatus or even the standard supports to focus group research, they may be distracted from the task at hand - exploring their deep feelings, perceptions, and decisions about the research topic.
+The quality of a focus group's outcomes depends on the discussion.
+If focus group participants become annoyed or intimidated by an upscale apparatus or even the standard supports to focus group research, they may be distracted from the task at hand—exploring their deep feelings, perceptions, and decisions about the research topic.